 My specialty and expertise is working on Hohner harmonicas.
 I have a big inventory of parts available in my workshop.
 When needed, I have direct access to Hohner parts from Germany in regular monthly shipments.

 I have also been asked by my customers, retailers and importers to work on and repair other chromatic harmonicas by Suzuki, Hering, Seydel and others.
 I have limited supplies of parts for all these models, so their repair depends on what work will be required and the parts needed.
 Contact me to see what is required.
 But they are still harmonicas, so generally it is not a problem to fix them up for you.
-Turnaround time is usually 1-4 weeks.
+Turnaround time is currently about 2-4 weeks.

 DIATONIC HARMONICA REPAIRS